leksuss/docker-compose-openvpn/README.md

 ~/docker-compose-openvpn/openvpn-data/conf/ccd
 ```

-If your client linux, insert in this file string
+If your client linux, insert in this file:
 ```
 # for the linux clients
 ifconfig-push 192.168.255.3 255.255.255.0